PatWyr/Test/README.md

     }
 }
 ```
-Now you can leverage the existing Property constants from `Person` and `Department`:
+Now you can simply leverage the existing Property constants from `Person` and `Department`:
 ```
 NestedJoinOutcome.dao.findAllBy(Person.NAME.eq("Foo"),
   List.of(EntityWithAliasedId.ID.asc(), Person.ID.desc()),